 1. On the day when the canonical novitiate begins, it is fitting that there should be a ceremony to ask God's grace.
 This rite, which expresses the nature of monastic life and the characteristics of our Order, should be simple and direct, and should be performed in the presence of the community only.
 The chapter room is accordingly the appropriate setting for the rite.
-It is forbidden to perform the rite during Mass.

-Although the arrangement of this rite as regards particulars belongs to the competence of each individual community, this rite is here described with the elements received from our own tradition or else proposed by the Roman Church after the Second Vatican Council.
+It is forbidden to perform the rite during Mass.24 each individual community, this rite is here described with the elements received from our own tradition or else proposed by the Roman Church after the Second Vatican Council.